perchlabs/ucom/README.md

 #### Syncronized and Persistent Reactive Data

-If you wrap a store value with the `sync` and `persistent` function then it will gain some features.
+If you wrap a store value with the `synced` and `persisted` function then it will gain some features.

 ```html
 <template u-com>